The shameless promotion of friends and family

 • Books

-• My cousin Tim has written four books: Reed City Boy, Soldier Boy, Pinhead: A Love Story and Love, War & Polio.
-These autobiographical stories are told with that dry sense of humor and wry philosophy that the Bazzetts are known for.
-They may be a little too frank or explicit for the more fragile reader, but for the rest of us they're a hilarious, tear-jerking insight into a wonderful Michigan family.
+• My cousin Tim has written six books: Reed City Boy, Soldier Boy, Pinhead: A Love Story ,Love, War & Polio and Booklover.
+These stories are told with that dry sense of humor and wry philosophy that the Bazzetts are known for.
+They may be a little too frank or explicit for the more fragile reader, but for the rest of us they're hilarious, tear-jerking and insightful.
 In the first book, you'll find my parent's wedding picture!
 Tim's Mom, my Aunt Daisy, wrote an introduction to Soldier Boy that makes me wish she would write a book.
 (I've heard rumors that she is!)
 I have yet to read the newest release, but I'm sure I won't be disappointed.
 For a sample of his writing, read Polish Girls and Irishmen.

 • The Grasinski Girls was written by Mary Patrice Erdmans whose Mom is my Mom's cousin.
 The book is full of interviews with her mother and aunts, all of them relatives of mine, so you see why I had to put it on this page!
 Mary explores the private lives of these white, working-class, Polish-American women in the post-World War II generation comparing them, at times, to our own postfeminist generation.
 A wonderful insight into how gender, class, ethnicity, and religion shapes the choices we are given as well as the choices we make.
 For a reflection on this book, read Polish Girls and Irishmen by Tim Bazzett.